Novogenuata/IoT-Project/README.md

 # IoT-Project
 Waste management system using a Raspberry Pi
 ______________________________________________
 This project aims to create a waste-management system using python and physical hardware components.
-It will measure trash levels collected in garbage cans, has a graphical user interface using Tkinter, and has a basic security system made from a simple button combination.
+It measures trash levels collected in garbage cans, has a graphical user interface using Tkinter, and has a basic security system made from a simple button combination.

 # Physical Components